KianBahasadri/bahasadri.com/docs/features/calculator/FEATURES.md

 3. Click an operator button (+, -, ×, ÷)
 4. Click number buttons to enter the second operand
 5. Click the equals/enter button to calculate
-6. View the result displayed on the calculator screen
+6. View the result displayed on the calculator screen (the display shows the current equation being typed throughout the process)
 7. Optionally turn off the calculator when finished

 **Result**: The calculated result is displayed on the calculator screen, ready for further calculations or to be turned off.